markbaaijens/rpmusicserver/README.md

 ### *Pi/rpms can only reached by ip-address*
 On some local networks, there might be a problem present that the hostname of all connected devices, including RPMS cannot be resolved.
 In practice, `ping rpms` does not return anything.
 So any command directly targeted at RPMS such as `ssh pi@rpms` does not work.
 This is a problem within the router/network, the origin of this problem is unknown to date.

 The good news however is that a device is *always* accesible by ip-address.
 So once you know the ip-address of your RPMS-instance, you can install, configure and use RPMS.
-For more details about discovering de Pi-address, see _Pi/rpms cannot be reached on the network_

 All you have to do is the following: in any command in the section *Installation of RPMS on a Pi* (and following sections), replace RPMS with the discovered ip-address.